 What Does Cod Taste Like?

-Cod has a mild taste with a slightly sweet flavor, making it a favorite choice for those who enjoy seafood but don't want an overpowering fishy taste.
+Cod has a mild taste with a slightly sweet flavor, making it a favorite choice for those who enjoy seafood but don't want a super strong fishy taste.
 Its delicate texture allows it to soak up the flavors of the other ingredients it's cooked with, giving you various options when it comes to seasoning and preparing this versatile fish.

 Is Cod Healthy?